gusddm/contract.crud/README.md

   mvn compile

-There's a docker-compose file included, so if you like docker, you can set the mysql database up and running, including schema and tables creation with this command:
+There's a docker-compose file included, so if you like docker, you can set the mysql database up and running, including schema and tables creation.

+First you'll need a dockker mysql image:

+  docker pull mysql/mysql-server:tag

+Then start the instance, with schema/table definition:

   docker-compose up mysql

+Otherwise you can just install a local MysqlServer.

+*Check the application.properties file to set the database configurating according with your current mysql installation.

 -Once the db is running, you can import the included Addresses.json and Contracts.json data files from some Sql tool like MysqlWorkbench.